 Biological facets of my gender

 When I say I am nonbinary, I am not making a disembodied hyper-voluntarist claim (Judith Butler explains why I couldn’t).
 There is a biological facet to my gender as part of a biopsychosocial triad.
 I conjecture that my hormone levels affected how my body developed, including my brain, and how I feel and experience the world.
 This led both to my aversion to hanging out with boys and my testicles’ aversion to hanging outside me.
 I don’t know what biopsychosocial processes, probably part-inherited involving hundreds or thousands of genes (polygenic) and part-experiential, led to my hormones and other aspects of my biology being as they are.
-I was socialised as a boy, though.
+I was socialised as a boy, though, and there’s a 99.9% chance I have XY chromosomes.
 The biological, psychological, and social are interwoven in complex ways.

 The degree of match between our gender identity, expression, and stereotypes of that gender’s expression part determines how people treat us.
 I currently express as some genre of man (stubble, relatively deep voice, flat chest, male-fitting t-shirts, etc.).
 Maybe a nerdy effeminate man (my narrow shoulders, hairless chest, patchiness of stubble, and gestures are a giveaway).
 A nancy boy.
 A post-twink (on good days).
 I’m not the only one theorising my gender; people do it in the blink of an eye when they call me “sir” or utter a “fuck’s sake” under their breath when I ask not to be misgendered.
 (Often I feel that people gender me as middle class lefty snowflake with a dick.)

-Trans-inclusive writers theorise how nonbinary gender should be expressed; for example philosopher Rachel Anne Williams argues that
+Trans nonbinary femme philosopher Rachel Anne Williams argues that

 “… there is no single way for nonbinary people to look […].
 There is so much diversity in the community and we do ourselves a disservice by focusing only on androgyny and neutrality as the ideals of being nonbinary.
 There is room for the full spectrum of expression within the nonbinary label.”

 This sounds wonderful in trans-friendly queer spaces.
 “I’m Andi; pronouns them/them” does suffice there.
 Unfortunately, much of my life is outside those spaces.
 “How can I help you sir ?” grates.
-I’m currently transitioning socially, and part of that involves negotiating social norms.
-I guess I am aiming for a state where people can’t decide whether to address me “sir” or “madam”.
+I guess I am aiming for an expression such that people can’t decide whether to address me “sir” or “madam”.
 A moment’s hesitation will suffice; an instance of the gender panic described by Robin Dembroff when an airport security officer struggled to categorise them pink or blue as demanded by body scanner protocol.

-I don’t particularly want to draw too much attention to myself out in cisgender land, though, given the prevalence of transphobic harassment and violence.
-However, maybe how successful I am in transitioning, contrary to Rachel Anne William’s utopian vision, will be indexed by the quantity of abuse I receive.
+I don’t particularly want to draw too much attention to myself out in cis-land, though, given the prevalence of transphobic harassment and violence.
+However, maybe how successful I am in transitioning will be indexed by the quantity of harassment I receive.
 I have had a glimpse of that abuse when I was a teen and most of my classmates subjected me to homophobic bullying for a year—what I now read as transphobia since it was really about my gender expression.
 I was failing to pass as a cisgender young man which (with a few decades’ distance) is almost as good as successfully passing nonbinary.
-It sounds weird to feel that I need to open myself to more harassment and potentially worse to be me, but that is how I currently feel.
+It sounds weird to feel that I need to open myself to more harassment to be me, but that is how I feel.
 Lisa Millbank expresses a similar paradoxical thought as a trans woman:

 “Not receiving misogyny is nice, because misogyny is not nice, but it’s also a sign of not being considered a normal woman—i.e., it is a sign of being transgendered as a ‘freak’.”